 Are you looking for the best skiing near Boise Idaho?
-Planning to visit a ski resort before the snow melts for the spring?
+Planning to visit a ski resort this year?
 If you live in or near Boise Idaho, there are plenty of great ski resorts to check out.

 Skiing is one of the most popular winter activities in Boise, Idaho.
 From downhill skiing to cross-country skiing and snowboarding, there is something for everyone.
 Keep reading to find ski resorts near Boise, which offer the best in winter sports activities.

-If you’re looking for ski areas within a days drive to Boise, keep reading.
+If you’re looking for ski areas within a days drive to Boise, don’t worry we’ll touch on those too.
 Otherwise, consider checking out the overall best Idaho Ski resorts, according to the locals.
 Some may involve a much longer drive and are not necessarily close to Boise.

 As a newbie skier who lives in Boise and has fallen in love with the sport, I’m excited to share with you this list and all the details about the best ski resorts near Boise for you to check out this winter or next.